unjs/unstorage/docs/content/6.drivers/neon.md

 const storage = createStorage({
   driver: neonDriver({
-    // This should loaded via runtime config
+    // This should be loaded from a runtime config
-    // or environment variables
+    // or environment variable.
     url: "<database-url-from-env-variable>",
     // table: 'unstorage'
     // fetchConnectionCache: true,